-- 1. Charge the controlling organization with its own lobbying expenditures and the national legislation expenditures of the affiliated organizations. - 2.
-Do not charge the controlling organization with other lobbying expenditures (or other exempt-purpose expenditures) of the affiliated organizations. - 3.
-Treat each local organization as though it were not a member of an affiliated group; i.e., the local organization should account for its own expenditures only and not any of the national legislation expenditures deemed as incurred by the controlling organization in 1 above.
+• Charge the controlling organization with its own lobbying expenditures and the national legislation expenditures of the affiliated organizations.

+- Do not charge the controlling organization with other lobbying expenditures (or other exempt-purpose expenditures) of the affiliated organizations, and - Treat each local organization as though it were not a member of an affiliated group; i.e., the local organization should account for its own expenditures only and not any of the national legislation expenditures deemed as incurred by the controlling organization.